Aix en Provence

 It's no accident that Aix en Provence is full of sundials.
 The city has over 300 days of sunshine a year and, in July, temperatures can quite easily reach 30 degrees Celsius or 86 degrees Fahrenheit.

 Created in 1976 by the father of Op Art, the Fondation Vasarely has been eroded for decades by a family dispute.
-But a major restoration programme is well underway and, even in its present state, this visionary centre is a key destination for anyone interested in modern art.
+But a major restoration programme is well underway and this visionary centre remains a key destination for anyone interested in modern art.

 A lively university town with a large expatriate community, Aix has good resources for English-speakers.
 Here's a checklist plus the nearest embassies, consulates, doctors, lawyers and emergency phone numbers.